bilskitomaszz/tasks/README.md

 <b>Test Objective:</b>
 The objective of this test case is to verify the ability to log in using a previously used e-mail and password to the Trello website.

-The test contains a previously used registered e-mail: bilskitomaszz@gmail.com
+The test contains a previously used registered e-mail: bilskitomaszz@gmail.com that can be replaced in the line 19 with any other previously registered email and in the line 22 with the corresponging to this email password.
+I decided to hard coded the values so it is easy to execute the test.